gd99/HackerNewsAPI/README.md

 - Logging has been kept basic and structured logger like serilog would be an improvement
 - understand end user so any exceptions can have better messages
 - implement health status
-- implement better usage stats for an elk stack style monitoring
+- implement usage stats for an elk stack style monitoring
 - requirements state serving large numbers of requests, so possibly running multiple services with a load balancer would be required, assuming hackernews can handle it
 - variable fields returned via API might warrant nullable/optional fields for robustness